AlexWaygood/typeshed-stats/examples/example.md

 ### Number of lines

-37
+34 (excluding blank lines)

-### Package status: *up to date*
+### Package status: *out of date*

-These stubs should be fairly up to date.
-In CI, stubtest tests these stubs against the latest version of the package that's available.
+These stubs are out of date.
+In CI, stubtest tests these stubs against an older version of this package than the latest that's available.

 ### Stubtest settings in CI: *error on missing stub*